pereznetworks/Library-Manager/README.md

         re-factored templates for Loan, Book, Patron details

+        re-factor templates for
+          createNewForm page for new books, patrons and loans return book form page from Books, Patrons and Loans page and updateForm as well

   DOING:
         using Sequelize models to create, read, update, delete the data

   NEXT:
-        when Sequelize data integration is ready ... may need to re-factor templates for
-          createNewForm page for new books, patrons and loans return book form page from Books, Patrons and Loans page may have to redo- updateForm as well

-         query for filtering loans and books table
+         queries and/or associations for filtering loans and books table

          submit actions for create, update and return books page

          input validation for each form and implementing error pages

+         modify forms as queries and/or associations tested and working

   TODO:
          verify each view, table and form perform to speqs